 - Dream recall potentially faded very quickly when the gap between the end of a REM period and the awakening time increased.
 This observation is in line with how certain polyphasic sleepers have trouble recalling dreams if they wake up in NREM2.

 They are normal, healthy and do not usually require any health or psychological interventions.
-It is reasonable to predict that shortened REM duration means more difficulty to recall dreams (or easier to forget dreams).
-Although not absolutely conclusive, dreaming experiences from certain short sleepers in the community do reflect their lower dream recall or unchanged dream recall in comparison with that on their monophasic schedule.
+It is reasonable to predict that shortened REM duration means more difficulty to recall dreams.
+Although not absolutely conclusive, dreaming experiences from certain short sleepers in the community do reflect their lower dream recall or unchanged dream recall compared to their monophasic schedule.